 At this point, you’re probably thinking: why would anyone buy guaranteed life insurance?

-For the most part, people who buy guaranteed life insurance feel like they don’t have any other option.
+For the most part, people who buy guaranteed life insurance feel like they don’t have any other option and that term life insurance rates will be too high for them.
 The selling points of guaranteed life insurance specifically target those who are elderly, in poor health, and living on a limited income.
 It’s easy for Colonial Penn and other insurance companies to target them: give us money and we’ll make sure there’s enough to bury you, and maybe even give your grandkids a small inheritance.

 But guaranteed life insurance is not the only option.
 If you feel you may die within two years, you’re better off putting your money in a simple savings account or prepaying the funeral expenses.